faustbrian/tracer/docs/staged-changes.md

----
-title: Staged Changes
-description: Learn how to queue model changes for review and approval before they're persisted using Tracer's staged changes system.
----

 This guide covers the staged changes system, which allows you to queue model changes for review and approval before they're persisted.

 ## When to Use Staged Changes